hashkat/hashkat/docs/input.md

         tweet: {function: constant, value: 0.01}
 ```

-In this section one can identify the types of agents with which to include in their simulation.
-Under weights we can see *add* which correlates to the probability that the type of agent will be the one added to the network,
-weighted against the other types of agents.
-The value inputted into *follow* will be the probability, weighted against the other agent types, in which this agent is followed in the *agent* follow model by other agents.
-*tweet_type* summarizes the weighted probabilities that the content of an agent of this type's tweet will be ideological, plain, musical, or humorous.
-The *follow_back* probability is the probability that following an agent of this type
-will result in that agent following you back.
-The 'hashtag_follow_options' are useful for a *hashtag* follow model, where agents follow other agents based on the hashtags associated with their tweets.
-In this follow model, if *care_about_region* is set to *true*,
-then agents will only follow other agents that live in the same region as them, while this won't matter to them if set to *false*.
-If *care_about_ideology* is set to *true*, then agents will only follow other agents that share the same ideology as them,
-while this won't matter to them if set to false.
-It is important to note that *use_hashtag_probability* in the **analysis** section must be set to a value greater than zero for this to work, or else no one will be implementing hastags into their tweets.
-The *follow* and *tweet* rates are the rates in which agents of this particular type will follow and tweet with respect to simulated minues respectively.
-It works in the exact same manner as the add rate outlined in the **rates** section.
+Under *weights* we can see *add*, which correlates to the probability, weighted against all the other agent types, that, when an agent is added into the network, this is its agent type.
+The value inputted into *follow* will be the probability, weighted against the other agent types, that an agent of this agent type will be the one followed in the *agent* follow model when a follow occurs. *tweet_type* summarizes the weighted probability that the content of an agent of this type's tweets will be ideological, plain, musical, or humorous.
+The *followback_probability* is the probability that following an agent of this type will result in that agent following you back, though *use_followback* has to be enabled for this to have any effect.
+The *hashtag_follow_options* are implemented in the *hashtag* follow model, where agents follow other agents based on the hashtags present in their tweets.
+In this follow model, if *care_about_region* is set to *true*, agents of this agent type will only follow other agents that live in the same region as them, and if *care_about_ideology* is set to *true*, agents of this agent type will only follow other agents that share the same ideology as them.
+It is important to note that *use_hashtag_probability* in the **analysis** section must be set to a value greater than zero for this to work, or else no one will be implementing hashtags into their tweets, and no one will therefore be able to follow via this method.
+The *follow* and *tweet* rates are the rates at which agents of this particular agent type will *follow* and *tweet* per simulated minute.
+These work in the exact same manner as the *add* rate outlined in the **rates** section.

-**Note**: if you'd like to change the number of agent types in the simulation, make sure te value is less than or equal to the value set to 'N_BIN_AGENT_TYPES' in the *config_static.h' file in *src*.
-You can also change the value set to *N_BIN_AGENT_TYPES* and rebuild ***#k@*** by running *build.sh*.
+**Note**: if you'd like to change the number of agent types in the simulation, make sure this value is less than or equal to the value set for *N_BIN_AGENT_TYPES* in the *config_static.h' file in **src**.
+You can change the value set for *N_BIN_AGENT_TYPES*, but make sure to then rebuild ***#k@*** by running *build.sh -O*, in order for these changes to take effect.